Sketch and shift: a robust decoder for compressive clustering: Numerical simulations

-\Cref{fig:comparison_decoders_d_moderate_a} compares the MSE of LLoyd's algorithm, compressive clustering using CL-OMPR, compressive clustering using~\Cref{alg:d_CLOMP} based on the discretized approach, and compressive clustering using~\Cref{alg:d_CLOMP} based on the sketched mean shift approach.
-For each compressive approach, the results are based on $50$ realizations of the sketching operator and presented for two sketch sizes $m \in \{200,1000\}$.
+\Cref{fig:comparison_decoders_d_moderate_a} compares the RSE of compressive clustering using CL-OMPR, compressive clustering using~\Cref{alg:d_CLOMP} based on the discretized approach, and compressive clustering using~\Cref{alg:d_CLOMP} based on the sketched mean shift approach.
+By definition, the RSE of Lloyd's algorithm is one.

+For each compressive approach, the RSE is averaged on $50$ realizations of the sketching operator and presented for two sketch sizes $m \in \{200,1000\}$.
 For the three compressive algorithms, we take $T = 2k$.
 Moreover, for the two variants of~\Cref{alg:d_CLOMP}, we take $L = 10000$ random initializations that are i.i.d. samples from the uniform distribution on $\Theta=$ $[-1,1]^6$.
-We observe that both CL-OMPR and \Cref{alg:d_CLOMP} based on the discretized approach fail to match or even approach the performance of Lloyd’s algorithm for any bandwidth of $\sigma$, while the performance of \Cref{alg:d_CLOMP} based on the sketched mean shift approach is very similar to that of Lloyd’s algorithm for $m =200$, and matches it for $m =1000$ in a range of bandwidths ($\sigma \in [0.1,0.3]$).
+We observe that both CL-OMPR and \Cref{alg:d_CLOMP} based on the discretized approach fail to match or even approach the performance of Lloyd’s algorithm (i.e., to achieve an RSE close to one) for any bandwidth of $\sigma$, while the performance of \Cref{alg:d_CLOMP} based on the sketched mean shift approach is very similar to that of Lloyd’s algorithm for $m =200$, and matches it for $m =1000$ in a range of bandwidths ($\sigma \in [0.1,0.3]$).
 In other words, CL-OMPR fails to capture the local maxima of $f_{r}$.
 The use of weighted gradient descent as in~\eqref{alg:ms} in the second variant allows to better capture the local maxima, hence \Cref{alg:d_CLOMP} based on the sketched mean shift approach outperforms \Cref{alg:d_CLOMP} based on the discretized approach.
 As a result from now on when considering \Cref{alg:d_CLOMP} we systematically focus on the sketched mean shift approach.